-Professors K. Bratt, M. Williams (chair) Associate Professor †M. Gustafson Assistant Professor J. Winkle Instructor J. Veenstra
+Professors K. Bratt, M. Williams Associate Professor M. Gustafson (chair) Assistant Professor J. Winkle

-The department offers four programs of concentration in Classical Studies, Classical Languages, Greek Language, and in the Latin Language.
+The department offers four programs of concentration in Classical Studies, Classical Languages, Greek Language, and Latin Language.
 The program in Classical Studies combines some study of one of the languages with a broad study of Graeco-Roman civilization and its later influence.
 The Classical Languages program is designed for graduate studies, the Greek language program is for pre-seminarians and for any others wishing to concentrate in Greek language and literature, and the Latin language program is for those intending to teach the language at the secondary school level and for any others wishing to concentrate in Latin language and literature.